Exabiier/UPS-2.0/README.md

 # UPS-2.0

-This project Requires Step-zen, tailwind and expo.
+This project Requires Step-Zen, Tailwind CSS and Expo.
 Once these libaries are installed do the following steps:

 1) npm run dev:tailwind